MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/suggested-skills.md

 During the Plan phase of your migration journey, the objective is to develop the plans necessary to guide implementation.
 The plans need to also include how you will operate these workloads before they are transitioned or released into production, and not afterwards.
 Business stakeholders expect valuable services, and they expect them without disruption.
 IT staff members realize they need to learn new skills and adapt so they are prepared to confidently use the integrated Azure services to effectively monitor resources in Azure and hybrid environments.

 Developing the necessary skills can be accelerated with the following learning paths.
-They are organized starting with learning the fundamentals and then divided across three primary subject domains - infrastructure, application, and data analysis.
+They are organized starting with learning the fundamentals and then divided across three primary subject domains: infrastructure, application, and data analysis.

 ## Fundamentals